-In those more innocent days, a reader wrote in to an American newspaper and asked straight out for the Nivens’ address.
-Rather than setting the inquiry aside for being rather stalky, they obediently obliged: “Chalet St.Andre, Chateau D’Oex, Vaud, Switzerland.”
+In those more innocent days, a reader wrote to an American newspaper and asked straight out for the Nivens’ address.
+Rather than setting the inquiry aside for being rather stalky, they obediently printed it: “Chalet St.Andre, Chateau D’Oex, Vaud, Switzerland.”

 Noel Coward’s verdict after lunching with the Nivens was: “Oh dear, I fear Hjördis will never make a good housekeeper.
 The lunch was fairly dreadful and the house could be made charming, but I doubt it ever will be.”

 David Niven begged to differ: “We love our chalet, which is the full cuckoo clock bit but with modern conveniences.
 If we want fun we go 15 minutes to Gstaad.”

 And so did Hjördis, writing soon after the purchase: “We have sold our home in California and now live in a very nice and beautifully located chalet in Chateau d’Œx, a few kilometers from Gstaad.
 The house is high on a hill and has the most amazing view that you can imagine.
 As far as the eye can see: soft, rolling green meadows and hills, then a dark green forest to the north, soaring gray cliffs and snowy mountain peaks.”Embed from Getty Images

 “Here, David will be able to find the inspiration to paint.
 And here, we can all play tennis. hike in the mountains, and go skiing – yes, have fun in every way.
 It will be an ideal retreat for David when he wants to rest between movies, and above all, it will be a perfectly calm and undisturbed place where he can study for upcoming roles, read manuscripts, and generally recover from and prepare for the tough professional life that he leads.”